sys-bio/Libstructural/docs/installation.rst

 .. end

-This should work for Windows and Mas OSX.
+This should work for Windows and Mas OSX version of Tellurium.
+That completes the installation.

 If you want to install LibStructural on the standard python distribution found at python.org then follow the instructions below:

 ------------
 Dependencies
 ------------

+For those who want to install LibStructural on other distributions including the standard distibution at python.org, you'll need the following instructions.

 LibStructural depends on numpy.
 If you don't have numpy installed you'll need to install it.
 To check if you have numpy installed type the following at the Python console: